COPtoLON/KB/README.md

 - Writing 30/50
 - Speaking 50/50

-**Mensa Denmark Certificate - since 2018** \
-I have been tested by Mensa Denmark to have a score in the upper 1% of the danish population, with 42/45 correct on the test.

 **PwC - PTL test 2021** \
 Workstyle - above average correctness , below average speed\
 Realistisk, Konsistens, Udholdende, Udviklingsmotiveret, Humørstabil, Forholdsvis pragmatisk, Relativt privat, Svær at tilfredsstille, Konsenssussøgende, Sans for detaljen, Vælger relativt hurtigt side, Relativt eftertænksom

+**Mensa Denmark Certificate - since 2018** \
+I have been tested by Mensa Denmark to have a score in the upper 1% of the danish population, with 42/45 correct on the test.
+Online tested to have IQ ≥158

 **I'm the investment advisor and custodian for my aunt Jeannette Brezina, since 2024** \
-**Member: Mensa (IQ ≥158), Wilmott Forum, CQF institue, London quant group, Oxford-man, ML-quant, Quantpedia** \
+**Member:** Mensa, Wilmott Forum, CQF institue, London quant group, Oxford-man, ML-quant, Quantpedia \
 **Reviewer and donator(2024–2025) for Anton Vorobets’s upcoming book on portfolio construction and risk management.** \
-**Fitness enthusiast: committed to working out and maintaining an active lifestyle.** \
+**Fitness enthusiast:** committed to working out and maintaining an active lifestyle. \
-**Active creative: I enjoy painting nature and drawing people in my pastime.** \
+**Active creative:** I enjoy painting nature and drawing people in my pastime.
+It has come to good use in graphics design for resumes and websites \
-**UNF (Danish Youth Foundation of Natural Science) member (2010–2013); Physics Camp participant (2015).** \
+**UNF (Danish Youth Foundation of Natural Science) member (2010–2013)** \
 **ATU (Danish Academy of Talented Youths) member (2014–2016).**

 # Awards
-- I was a participant at the 2015 UNF Fysik Camp.
-I was one of 50 participants out of everyone (expected more than 1000) who sought to participate.
-- I won the danish "design for change" challenge,
-- Participant and north zealand runner-up for European business games 2014
 - Top 0.5% (#107 of 12.5K team) ranking in IMC Prosperity 3 Algorithmic-Trading challenge.
+2025
 - Top 2% (#456 of 47K individuals) ranking in Børsen stock trading challenge 2024.
 - Top 10% (#4000 of 42K individuals) ranking in Børsen stock trading challenge 2023.
 - StarCraft II: Ranked Masters League player
 - Passed LinkedIn Skill Assessments in R, Python, VBA, Excel, and MATLAB.
+- I was a participant at the 2015 UNF Fysik Camp.
+I was one of 50 participants out of everyone (expected more than 1000) who sought to participate.
+- Participant and north zealand runner-up for European business games 2014
 - Design for Change Awardee (2010) for a design competition.
 Crowdbins was a project for the Design For change competition in Denmark, my group was awarded and won the danish competition with Crowdbins.
 An app and trashbin interconnected system to inform and relieve sanitation workers.
   - Newspaper article 1 - link unattached at the moment
   - Newspaper article 2 - link unattached at the moment